polinaprinii/DAP-Project/README.md

 **Step 7:** Visualise data in meaningful ways.<br />
 **Step 8:** Export final table aka dataset for groups efforts in CSV format. <br />

-### Testing Dataset - Maria Migrova ###
+### Testing Dataset, Restrictions Dataset, Slovakia Testing Dataset - Maria Migrova ###
-The goal of this dataset is to summarise the number of tested people by each country in the world.
+The goal of this datasets is to summarise the number of tested people by each country and different restriction levels.

-This dataset consists of:
+This datasets consists of:
+TESTING DATASET:
 - isocode of each country
 - country name
-- tests = the total number of tests performed by each country in total from 01/01/2021 - 24/11/2021
+- tests = the total number of tests performed by each country in total from 01/01/2021 - 24/11/2021 RESTRICTIONS DATASET:

-***Programmatic Approach:***
-Our dataset was loaded, cleaned and analysed using R Studio.

-These steps were undertaken:
-1. Downloading the csv dataset from GitHub.
-2. Reading the csv dataset in R Studio using read.csv() function and UTF-8-BOM file.
-3. Analysing and visualising the data.
-4. Writing the final dataset into a csv file which will be later used for the multiple linear regression.
-5. Uploading the final dataset into MongoDB using mongo() function.

-### Restrictions Dataset - Maria Migrova ###
-This dataset consists of a data about different restriction level in each country.

-The dataset consists of:
 - isocode of each country
 - country name
 - MaxStringencyIndex - This is the maximal stringency index for each country which ranges from 0 - 100 (strictest).
 It is based on nine response indicators including school closures, workplace closures and travel bans.